RezaEyvazpour/RezaEyvazpour.github.io/_pages/about.md

 {: .text-justify}
 The latest version(3-13-2020) of my CV is accessible [here](http://RezaEyvazpour.github.io/files/cv.pdf) if you want to know more about me.
 # Research Interest
-My research interests include: Computer Vision, Signal Processing, Embedded Image Processing and Hardware Acceleration in Machine Vision and Machine Learning.
+My research interests include: Biomedical Signal Processing,Signal/Image Processing, Embedded Image Processing and Hardware Acceleration in Machine Vision and Machine Learning.
 {: .text-justify}
 My Main Topic are in the following fields:
+* Biomedical Signal/Image Processing
 * Hardware Implementation (FPGA-based Implementation)
-* Biomedical Signal Processing
 * Machine Learning, Deep learning
 * Machine Vision

-News
+Recent News
 ======
+* Sep ’20: I successfully defended my  Master thesis with the title" Hardware Implementation of Pose estimation algorithm for Augmented reality.

 * March ’20: Our paper “Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures” is submetted to BioMedical Engineering OnLine.
 {: .text-justify}